Lutterworth

 Providing Clean Energy for Rugby

-Enviromena is preparing to submit a planning application to Rugby Borough Council for a solar farm located on land off Coal Pit Lane, Rugby, Warwickshire.
+Enviromena has submitted a planning application to Rugby Borough Council for a solar farm located on land off Coal Pit Lane, Rugby, Warwickshire.

 The proposed solar farm will have a capacity of 16MW.
 The solar farm will create enough clean, renewable energy to power approximately 7,790 homes per annum.
 The solar farm would avoid 4,355 tonnes of CO2e annually (compared to other non-renewable forms of energy generation), which is the equivalent of taking 3,125 cars off the road each year.